emastho/vixenydocs/src/routes/library/wrap/+page.md

 // This setup enables the app to handle both '/custom' and '/greet' paths with their respective responses
 ```

-#### Practical Use:
+#### Practical Use

-`addAnyPetition` is particularly useful in scenarios where the application needs
-to handle the same auth petition for different routes.
+- **Modularization**: Facilitates the modular addition of routes and
+  functionalities.
+- **Extensibility**: Enables extending the application with new features without
+  altering existing configurations.

 ### changeOptions

 Allows for changing the wrap options of the current instance, creating a new
 instance with the updated options while preserving the existing petitions.

-This
-is useful for dynamically adjusting configurations, such as modifying routes or
-other settings, without needing to redefine all petitions.
+#### Functionality

+- **Option Modification**: Changes the configuration options of the current wrap
+  instance.
+- **Instance Preservation**: Preserves the existing petitions while updating the
+  options.

-Usage example:
+#### Usage example

 ```javascript
 import { plugins, wrap } from "vixeny";